 Type of Remote

 You want to use your outlet remotely.
 Great.
 But how do you want to manage the remote?
 For many people, the most straightforward options will be a traditional remote control.
-Between different IR remotes, you’ll find some significant differences in transmission distance.
+Between different RF remotes, you’ll find some significant differences in transmission distance.
 But most remotes will be able to provide connectivity for at least 50ft, assuming you have line of sight between the remote and the outlet.

 But sometimes you don’t have line of sight with the thing you want to control, right?
-Which is where IR remotes feel a little bit old fashioned.
+Which is where RF remotes feel a little bit old fashioned.
 Fortunately, as people are getting more accustomed to using voice assistants, or controlling things through apps, it’s also possible to find that support for a wireless remote outlet.
 Provided only that the outlet can connect through Wi-Fi.

 So you’ve managed to connect your wireless remote outlet.
 But how do you want to control it?
 Would you like to be able to activate or deactivate each control module independently?
 Or would is it okay if all the AC sockets on the outlet are activated as one?